mrichtsfeld/forms-bridge/README.md

 ![Forms Bridge]()

-Bridge WP form builder plugins to any backend over http requests.
+Bridge WP form builder plugins to any backend over HTTP requests.

 Forms Bridge has integrations for [GravityForms](https://www.gravityforms.com) , [Contact Form 7](https://contactform7.com/) and [WP Forms](https://wpforms.com/).

 The plugin allow comunication with any backend over REST or JSON-RPC API protocols.

-> Http requests will be sent with data encoded as `application/json` if there is no uploads.
+> HTTP requests will be sent with data encoded as `application/json` if there is no uploads.
 Else if form submission contains files, the default behavior is to send data as `multipart/formdata` encodec content type.